Student Veterans of America: SVA’s Genesis – The Post-9/11 G.I. Bill

 Following the September 11, 2001 attacks, the U.S. launched Operation Enduring Freedom (OEF) (Afghanistan) and Operation Iraqi Freedom (OIF) (Iraq).
 As OEF and OIF veterans returned home to use G.I.
 Bill benefits, they found that their campuses did not provide adequate support services to assist student veterans as they worked towards their educational goals.

 Lacking support, student veterans decided to organize on campuses across the country.
 These groups began to connect with one another through social media - spreading best practices, sharing success stories, and supporting fellow chapters to further strengthen the student veteran community.
 In 2008, members from roughly 20 schools convened in Chicago to formalize this grassroots movement and found Student Veterans of America.

 SVA was officially incorporated between the 18th and 20 January 2008 to provide programs, resources, and support to the ever-evolving network of local student veteran organizations—today known as SVA chapters.

 Concurrently, SVA and a number of Veteran Service Organizations were tirelessly advocating for an overhaul of the G.I.
 Bill to address the needs of the 21st Century student veteran.
 Six months after SVA's founding, President George W. Bush signed into law the Post 9/11 GI Bill.

-SVA Today

-With a focused mission on empowering student veterans, Student Veterans of America (SVA) is committed to providing an educational experience that goes beyond the classroom.
-Through a dedicated network of more than 1,500 on-campus chapters in all 50 states and 4 countries representing more than 750,000 student veterans, SVA aims to inspire yesterday's warriors by connecting student veterans with a community of like-minded chapter leaders.
-Every day these passionate leaders work to provide the necessary resources, network support, and advocacy to ensure student veterans can effectively connect, expand their skills, and ultimately achieve their greatest potential.

 SVA programs and initiatives fall under these categories: